How to Make Campfire Cake in an Orange

 Dutch oven campfire cake

 The best way to make cake on a fire is to bake it in a Dutch oven.
 However, Dutch ovens are expensive, heavy and not very portable, which is why most campers don’t have one!
-Making cake in a Dutch oven is also not feasible if you’re cooking out in the wild and have either hiked or paddled your gear to your cooking spot.
+Making cake in a Dutch oven is also not feasible if you’re out in the wild and have either hiked or paddled your gear to your spot.

 You can read about how to bake a cake in Dutch oven in our upcoming article.